Thomas Bell Poole

-Thomas Bell Poole (1820–1865) was a lawman in Monterey County, who joined the Knights of the Golden Circle and served as a crewman of the Confederate privateer J. M. Chapman.
+Thomas Bell Poole (1820–1865) was a lawman in Monterey County, California, who joined the Knights of the Golden Circle and served as a crewman of the Confederate privateer J. M. Chapman during the American Civil War.

 Biography

 Poole was born in 1820 at Franklin County, Kentucky.
 He married Mary Caroline (Duff) Davis.
 He went to California during the Gold Rush and filed for a homestead in Monterey County.
 In 1856 he brought his family to Watsonville, California.